JacobH140/century-of-college-football/README.md

 # Description

 the majority of college football teams belong to a specific _conference_.
 Roughly speaking, a given team will play ~2/3 of their games against opposition from within their conference and 1/3 of their games out-of-conference.
 Conference schedules are not all created equal: historically, teams within closer geographic proximity were more likley to play one another.
-Moreover, many conferences have before had their own subdivisions (e.g. from 2014-2023 'B1G' contained 'B1G East' and 'B1G West'), yielding some hierarchical structure.
+Sometimes this was encoded in the form of subdivisions (e.g. from 2014-2023 'B1G' contained 'B1G East' and 'B1G West'), yielding some hierarchical structure.
 Most matchups do not occur every season, but specific rivalries (e.g. Michigan-Ohio State, Clemson-South Carolina) will, including inter-conference ones.

 Dynamics are introduced via _conference realignment_....